vippsas/vipps-developers/vipps-test-environment.md

 Vipps [the Vipps test environment (MT)](#the-vipps-test-environment-mt) instead of the production environment.

 Only test accounts, with random phone numbers, are available in the test environments.
 Normal Vipps users are not available, so you can not use your own phone number with the test apps.

 ### Limitations of the test apps

 * Push alerts do not work
-* For iOS: There may be conflicts with the production apps, and we recommend to only have one of the apps installed

 ### iOS